Forms of Prospectus

 The prospectus is not one document.
 It is a sequence of documents the same registration statement produces at different stages of the deal.

-Preliminary Prospectus (Red Herring)
+What Is a Preliminary Prospectus (Red Herring)?

 The preliminary prospectus, or red herring, is the document used during the waiting period to take indications of interest.